JordanoXavier/Core-game--Allegro/README.md

   Esc: enable pause, when available

 ### Life:
+  The player starts with 3 lives
   When hit by a red orb, the player's radius is reduced.
   When hit by a blue orb, the player's radius is increased.
+  If the radius reaches 0, the player loses a life

 ### Levels:
   Every 15 points you reach a new level.